 The seeker movement gives people the “religion” they want instead of the convicting truth they need.
 When Paul preached the True God to the Athenians, “some mocked and others said, we will hear thee again of this matter” (Acts 17:32-34).
 Hardly a “seeker-sensitive” message.

-A big flaw of the “seeker friendly” movement is the assumption that membership size, buildings and other externalities are the only goals that count.
-Thus they invest more on things that will attract crowd, like entertainment, jamborees, sumptuous meals, basketball courts, spas etc.
+A big flaw of the “seeker friendly” movement is the assumption that membership size, buildings and other externalizations are the only goals that count.
+Thus they invest more on material things that will pull much crowd: entertainment, jamborees, sumptuous meals, basketball courts, spas etc.

 Jesus didn’t ask the Jewish leaders what type of church they wanted neither did His apostles take a survey of the heathen to know what they wanted to hear.

 This “seeker sensitive” method reduces Jesus to a needed “product,” and “sells” the gospel to the lost, who are the consumers.
 But any attempt to present Jesus as a “product” is to refashion Him or adjust His image to appeal to the felt needs of the consumer-happy culture.